ryanpeters-MSFT/aks-firewall-ingress-operator/readme.md

 - The operator uses Azure Workload Identity for secure authentication (no secrets required)
 - The operator only needs read access to Kubernetes services
-- The managed identity should have minimal permissions (Network Contributor on the firewall only)
+- The managed identity has Contributor permissions on the resource group (configured by setup.ps1)
 - Consider using namespace-scoped operators for multi-tenant scenarios
 - DNAT rules allow traffic from any source (`*`) by default - modify the code for IP restrictions

+## Contributing

+Contributions are welcome!
+Please feel free to submit issues or pull requests.

+## License

+This project is provided as-is for demonstration purposes.